 Veterinarians, livestock producers, and animal owners who give dewormers to animals may not be aware of the threat of antiparasitic resistance or ways to slow it down.
 The new labeling information will help them better understand the proper use of dewormers and ways to monitor and slow down the development of antiparasitic resistance at the farm level.

-The new labeling information doesn’t replace the need for livestock producers and animal owners to work with their veterinarian to determine the best strategies to manage parasites at the farm level.
+The new labeling information doesn’t replace the need for livestock producers and animal owners to work with their veterinarian to determine the best strategies to manage parasites in individual animals or herds or flocks.
 Rather, the new language focuses on how to properly incorporate dewormers into an overall parasite control program and how to slow down the development of antiparasitic resistance.
 Slowing the development of resistance extends the effectiveness of dewormers and better protects animal health in the long term.

 The new labeling information emphasizes these important points:

 - Any use of a dewormer can result in the development of antiparasitic resistance.
 Resistance has been reported for most classes of dewormers.

 - Proper dosing is critical to the safe and effective use of a dewormer.
 Many dewormers for food-producing animals (cattle, small ruminants, swine, and poultry) are given in feed or water to the entire herd or flock.
 When a drug is given this way, there’s a greater chance that animals will get too low of a dose, compared to when a drug is given to an individual animal by mouth or injection.
 Underdosing may result in ineffective treatment and can increase the risk of antiparasitic resistance.

 - Livestock producers and animal owners, together with their veterinarian, should monitor herds and flocks to determine the extent of antiparasitic resistance on a particular farm.
 Fecal examinations and other diagnostic tests should be used to monitor resistance and determine if a dewormer is effective on a farm.